stckz/SleepHQ-EZshare-Uploader/README.md

 - Download, zip, and upload new sleep-data files to SleepHQ
 - Dual interfaces: command-line and simple web UI
 - Basic unit test for remote-hash functionality

+Flow of the script:

+Load your settings
+Reads your SleepHQ credentials and upload history from config.json and a local history file.

+Pick the date
+By default it uses today’s date (you can override with --force-date).

+Switch your Wi-Fi
+Disconnects from your regular network and joins the ResMed EzShare hotspot.

+Check what’s already on the device
+Scrapes the EzShare web interface to see which sleep-session files are available, then builds a “hash” fingerprint of that list.

+Check what you’ve already downloaded
+Computes the same fingerprint for any data you’ve stored locally, so it knows which sessions are new.

+Download only the new files
+Grabs any session files you haven’t pulled down before and saves them into a “downloads” folder.

+Zip up the downloads
+Bundles all the newly downloaded files into a single cpapdata.zip.

+Upload to SleepHQ
+Sends that ZIP over HTTPS to the SleepHQ API using your client-ID/secret and login.

+Record your success
+Adds today’s date (and hash) to your history file so it won’t re-upload the same data next time.

+Switch your Wi-Fi back
+Puts you back on your normal home or office network.

+Log everything
+Writes progress messages to uploader.log and any errors to upload_errors.log for later review.

 ## Requirements